prisma-labs/graphqlgen/README.md

 - Models are **not** necessarily 1-to-1 mappings to your database structures, but can be.
 - Models are **not** necessarily the types from your GraphQL schema, but can be.

-> When starting a new project, it is often the case that models look _very_ similar to database structures as well as to the types in your GraphQL schema.
+When starting a new project, it is often the case that models look _very_ similar to database structures as well as to the types in your GraphQL schema.
 Only as a project grows, it is often useful to decouple the TypeScript representation of an object from its underlying database structure.

 Consider an example where you have a `User` table in your database that has a `password` column.
-The `password` field most likely wouldn't be represented on the `User` instance you want to work with in your TypeScript code since you don't want to expose that.
-In that case, the model differs from the database representation and might similarly differ from its definition in the GraphQL schema.
+The `password` field most likely wouldn't be represented on the `User` instance you want to work with in your TypeScript code because this information should not be exposed.
+In that case, the model differs from the database representation (and might similarly differ from its definition in the GraphQL schema).

 ### Layouts